-Net cash used in investing activities in 2019 was \$39.3 million, which included purchases of investments of \$62.4 million offset by proceeds from sales and maturities of investments of \$25.6 million, and capital expenditures of \$2.5 million to support our business and manufacturing operations.
+Net cash used in investing activities in 2019 was \$39.3 million, which included purchases of investments of \$62.4 million and capital expenditures of \$2.5 million to support our commercial and manufacturing operations, partially offset by proceeds from maturities of investments of \$25.6 million.

-Net cash provided by investing activities in 2018 was \$4.7 million, which included proceeds from sales and maturities of investments of \$6.5 million, offset by purchases of investments of \$1.5 million and capital expenditures of \$0.4 million to support our commercial and manufacturing operations.
+Net cash provided by investing activities in 2018 was \$4.7 million, which included proceeds from maturities of investments of \$6.5 million, partially offset by purchases of investments of \$1.5 million, and capital expenditures of \$0.4 million to support our commercial and manufacturing operations.